-Class Participation In-class contribution (individual) 10% Term Tests Written in the 6 th and 12 th classes (individual) 2 x 25% Spreadsheet Assignment Due after the 9 th class (group) 10% Group Project Due at the end of the term (group) 30% Total 100%
+Participation In-class contribution (individual) 10% Futures Test Written in class (individual) 30% Options Test Written in class (individual) 30% Derivatives Project Due at the end of the term (group) 30% Total 100%

 Class Participation

 Name cards are used to help give credit for class participation and contribution to in-class problem-solving.
 Students must have name cards with their full first and last names clearly written and displayed in front of them for every class.
 It is imperative that students prepare for every class.
 Class participation marks are primarily based on the quality of contribution.
 No class attendance results in zero mark.